Michigan Court Records

 What are some examples of Infractions in Michigan?

-Civil infractions are categorized into two groups which are traffic and non-traffic civil infractions.
+Civil infractions are categorized into two groups: traffic and non-traffic civil infractions.
 Common examples of traffic civil infractions include:

 - Speeding